 - Keeping a persistent connection open is the expected use-case.
 We also recommend disconnecting and reconnecting if you receive no data after an extended period of time.
 When reconnecting, using the "pitr" command to resume data from the timestamp that you last received is recommended.

-- The maximum number of allowable connections for Firehose is two per user account.
+- The maximum number of allowable connections for Firehose is three per user account.
 One connection is suggested for your production environment and one connection for your development environment.
 Additional connection licenses are available.

 - Times are specified as POSIX time also known as UNIX epoch format.
 Specifically, the number of seconds since 00:00:00 UTC on 1 January 1970.
 If subsecond resolution is available, the time can be specified floating point.
 Otherwise the value should be an integer.
 For example, 1375117735.797 is Monday 29 July 2013 17:08:55.797.